airsplay/vokenization/README.md

 Require python 3.6 + (to support huggingface [transformers](https://github.com/huggingface/transformers)).

 ## Contextualized Cross-Modal Matching (xmatching)
-In this module (corresponding to Sec 3.2 of the paper), we mainly want to learn a matching model, which "Contextually" measure the alignment between words and images.
+In this [module](xmatching) (corresponding to Sec 3.2 of the paper), we want to learn a token-image matching model from sentence-image aligned data (i.e., image captioning data).
+The model "contextually" measures the relevance between tokens (i.e., words) and images.
-The terminology "Contextual" emphasize the nature that the sentences (the context) are also taken into consideration.
+The terminology "contextual" emphasize the nature that the sentences (the context) are considered when measuring the token-image relevance score.

 ### Download Image and Captioning Data
 1. Download MS COCO images: